ChrisTitusTech/linutil/docs/userguide.md

 - **Vivaldi**: Vivaldi is a freeware, cross-platform web browser developed by Vivaldi Technologies.
 - **Tor Browser**: Tor Browser is a free and open-source firefox-based web browser designed for anonymity and censorship circumvention.
 - **waterfox**: Waterfox is the privacy-focused web browser engineered to give you speed, control, and peace of mind on the internet.

+### Design Tools

+- **Ardour**: Ardour is a free and open-source digital audio workstation and hard disk recorder.
+- **Audacity**: Audacity is a free and open-source digital audio editor and recording application software.
+- **Blender**: Blender is a free and open-source 3D computer graphics software tool set.
+- **Darktable**: Darktable is a free and open-source photography application and raw developer.
+- **GNU Image Manipulation Program (GIMP)**: GIMP is a free and open-source raster graphics editor.
+It is commonly used for photo retouching, image editing, free-hand drawing, and converting between different image file formats.
+- **Handbrake**: HandBrake is a free and open-source transcoder for digital video files.
+- **Inkscape**: Inkscape is a free and open-source software vector graphics editor.
+- **Krita**: Krita is a free and open-source raster graphics editor designed primarily for digital art and 2D animation.
+- **MyPaint**: MyPaint is a free and open-source raster graphics editor for digital painting.
+- **Natron**: Natron is a powerful, free, and open-source VFX compositing application geared towards digital post-production work.
+- **OBS Studio**: OBS Studio is a free and open-source, cross-platform screencasting and live streaming software application.
+- **Olive**: Olive is a free and open-source cross-platform non-linear video editing application.
+- **OpenShot**: OpenShot Video Editor is a free and open-source video editor.
+- **Pinta**: Pinta is an open-source, cross-platform bitmap image drawing and editing program inspired by Paint.NET.
+- **Scribus**: Scribus is free and open-source desktop publishing software available for most desktop operating systems.
+- **Synfig Studio**: Synfig Studio is a free and open-source vector-based 2D animation software.
+- **Tenacity**: Tenacity is an easy-to-use, cross-platform multi-track audio editor/recorder.
 - **Alacritty**: Alacritty is a modern terminal emulator that comes with sensible defaults, but allows for extensive configuration.
 By integrating with other applications, rather than reimplementing their functionality, it manages to provide a flexible set of features with high performance.
 The supported platforms currently consist of BSD, Linux, macOS and Windows.
 This command installs and configures alacritty terminal emulator.
 - **Android Debloater**: Universal Android Debloater (UAD) is a tool designed to help users remove bloatware and unnecessary pre-installed applications from Android devices, enhancing performance and user experience.
 - **Auto CPU Frequency**: Automatic CPU speed & power optimizer.